 - Environmental chemicals – pesticides, fungicides, herbicides, fluoride, chemical fertilizers, etc

 This is only a short list of general categories; there are many heavy metals, endocrine disruptors, mold infections, and more that could be causing toxicity and inflammation and making it difficult for the body to heal.

 Ongoing mental and emotional stressors can also contribute to sleep apnea.
 Stress contributes to inflammation, which is a key contributor to sleep apnea because inflamed, swollen tissues lead to a restricted airway.
 Thought-related stressors may include fear or worry about the future, overwhelm from life in general, pent-up anger, grief or other feelings from loss, and other emotional stressors from relationships, work, etc.

 The Fireman and Carpenter Principle

+The “Fireman doctors” have two tools: an axe and a hose.
 In this case, traditional healthcare literally provides you with a hose… in the form of a CPAP.
 Sometimes you do need a quick fix.
-It’s not good to fall asleep at work or worse, while driving.
-A CPAP machine can help you get needed rest while you make the lifestyle changes to help your body heal.
+It’s not good to fall asleep at work or, worse, while driving.
+A CPAP machine can help you get needed rest while you make lifestyle changes to help your body heal.
 Just keep in mind that the CPAP, BiPAP, mandibular advancement device, etc., are just temporary solutions.
 They put the fire out, but you still need to rebuild the house.